My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 The key in getting through your break and into your upper vocal range is to not disconnect into a falsetto sound.

-Your falsetto is what happens when your vocal chords come apart and your sound develops a very airy like tonal quality.
+Your falsetto is what happens when your vocal chords or vocal folds come apart and your sound develops a very airy like tonal quality.
 It also loses a lot of the tonal depth.

 So instead you want to keep your chords connected as you sing into your upper range.